|Polar Preparation Course||Advanced Polar Training Course||Arctic Survival Course|

 Polar Expedition Preparation & Skills Development Course

-Our Polar Preparation and our Polar Training Courses have been designed to develop the skills and techniques you’ll need during a polar expedition and to give you greater confidence in your judgment and decision making abilities in the polar environment.
-Most participants are planning either a Greenland Ice Cap crossing or a last-degree to the North or South Pole.
+Our Polar Preparation and Polar Training Courses have been designed to develop the skills and techniques you’ll need during a polar expedition and to give you greater confidence in your judgment and decision making abilities in the polar environment.
+Most participants on these courses are planning either a Greenland Ice Cap crossing or a last-degree to the North or South Pole.
 Our 'arctic survuval skills' course is open to anyone wanting to simply hone their wilderness skills.

 Whilst a significant part of the preparation course is spent in the field (navigating, moving on skis whilst dragging sleds, establishing camp protocols, looking at crevasse rescue techniques etc), there will also be classroom-style sessions dealing with topics like fundraising, equipment selection and expedition planning and packing.
 There is also an overnight mini-expedition survival challenge (i.e. without typical shelter) towards the end of the week which most people choose to (but do not have to), complete solo.

 The preparation course is presented in a modular format.
 Some modules are optional but we recommend completion of the navigation, kit & clothing selection, cold-injury prevention, risk & safety management and polar communications modules at minimum.
 There is a high degree of flexibility built into the structure of these courses, depending upon the existing skill level and expertise of the participants.